PanchoVillaJunior/gov/README.md

-# Fictional Republic Official Documents
+# Fictional Republic Official Documents Repository for a LARP game

-Static Jekyll site with SHA‑256 hash + QR code for verification.